 Know Exactly What You Want To Look Like

 Have a good idea in your head of what you want to look like.
 Remember, though; you can’t expect your body to magically transform into somebody else’s.
-If you have a celebrity in mind, you must remember that they like have secret surgeries, procedures, and photoshop to help them out.
+If you have a celebrity in mind, you must remember that they like to have secret surgeries, procedures, and photoshop to help them out.
 You can’t change your bone structure and the unique quirks you have, but you can definitely lose fat, build muscle, or both.
 Decide just how much definition/muscle you want or how lean you want to be.
-You can make a vision board and include body types that you admire, but don’t make them your be all and end all.
+You can make a vision board and include body types that you admire, but don’t make them your be-all and end-all.
 Make your goal to become the absolute best version of yourself.
 There’s a lot of value to be had in being yourself!

 It’s also a good idea not to give yourself the goal of ‘losing 30 pounds’.
 People often put too much emphasis on weight, rather than fat.
 If you build muscle, you’ll likely weigh more but look smaller.
 You can’t really know what you’ll look like by losing that much ‘weight’, so instead, have an idea of the shape you want to be and keep that in mind rather than a number.
 Your weight can fluctuate for all kinds of reasons and is only one minuscule way to track your progress.

 Come Up With A Compelling ‘Why’

 You must have a compelling ‘why’ if you’re going to reach your goals.
 Looking good is great, but don’t you want to improve your happiness and mental health?
 Live a high quality of life at a ripe old age?
 Set a good example for any kids you may have?